CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

 Ensure that a valid Cortex licence file named `Cortex.lic` exists on the server, in the location `%ProgramData%\Cortex\Licences`.
 If it does not, follow the instructions located at [Licensing Requirements][].

+## Install Microsoft .NET 6.0.13

+Flow Debugger Service requires a minimum of Microsoft .NET 6.0.13.

+To find the version of the framework that is installed:

+1. On the Start menu, choose `Run`.
+1. In the open box, enter `regedit.exe`.
+You must have administrative credentials to run regedit.exe.
+1. In the Registry Editor, open the subkey `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\dotnet\Setup\InstalledVersions\x64\sharedfx\Microsoft.NETCore.App`.
+1. If the folder `Microsoft.NETCore.App` is not present, or the subkey name is a version inferior to `6.0.13`, then you do not have the required version or .NET 6.0 installed.
+1. If it is not installed, continue with the following steps to install it.

+To install .NET 6.0.13:

+1. Download the [NET&nbsp;6.0.13][NET 60] installer.
+1. Double-click on the installer file to run it.
+1. Follow the wizard to complete the installation.

 ## Install Flow Debugger Service

 ### Get Application Pool User